 The Components of a Successful Appeal

-Regardless of whether the criminal conviction is from the New Jersey Superior Court or the Federal district court in New Jersey, an appellate attorney must have the following skills in order to represent a client effectively before the New Jersey Appellate Division or the United States Court of Appeals for the Third Circuit:
+Regardless of whether the criminal conviction is from the New Jersey Superior Court or the Federal district court in New Jersey, a New Jersey appellate attorney must have the following skills in order to represent a client effectively before the New Jersey Appellate Division or the United States Court of Appeals for the Third Circuit:

 - Organizational Skills — Appellate work revolves heavily around a paper record created in a trial court.
-This record frequently is composed of thousands of pages of trial transcripts, motion papers, briefs, and trial exhibits.
+This record can be composed of thousands of pages of trial transcripts, motion papers, briefs, and trial exhibits.
 The trial file will also have other materials that were not used at trial, but still contain important information about the case on appeal.
 Obtaining these materials takes time and effort.
 Keeping them organized so that they are available when needed for use in connection with the case is central to an efficient and successful appeal.
-This does not sound important, until and unless one realizes that the failure to obtain and review all of the necessary documents could prevent the attorney from developing a full understanding of the record, with the result that viable appellate arguments may be unknowingly omitted from the appeal.
+This does not sound important, until and unless one realizes that the failure to obtain and review all of the necessary documents could prevent New Jersey appellate counsel from developing a full understanding of the record, with the result that viable appellate arguments may be unknowingly omitted from the appeal.

-- Analytical Skills — An appellate attorney must be able to review the entire appellate record with an eye toward isolating those portions that reflect trial errors that can be the basis for appellate arguments.
+- Analytical Skills — A New Jersey appellate attorney must be able to review the entire appellate record with an eye toward isolating those portions that reflect trial errors that can be the basis for appellate arguments.
 This involves well-honed analytical skills, knowledge of the applicable law, and good judgment.

 - Writing Skills — The first, and sometimes only, presentation of appellate arguments is made in appellate briefs.
 Briefs must be written clearly and logically so as to convey forcefully the client’s position on each issue, while complying with all applicable court rules.
 Good briefs marshal the evidence presented at trial in the light most favorable to the appellant, and contain citations to all of the applicable law and other supporting sources.